grouparoo/app-example-porter/README.md

 # Grouparoo `app-example-gcp`

-_An example Grouparoo project for deploying Grouparoo on Google Cloud Platform (`GCP`) with `Google App Engine` and `Cloud Build`._
+\_An example Grouparoo project for deploying Grouparoo on Google Cloud Platform (`GCP`) with Node.JS

-Goal: To create a scalable and flexible Grouparoo deployment that:
+Goal: To create Grouparoo deployment that:

-- Has no servers to directly manage
+- Relies on Google's hosted databases for persistence.

-- Can be auto-scaled as needed
+Limitations:

-- Will be automatically deployed when the code changes
+- This quick configuration does not have application high-availability, as it relies on a single host.
+This is not a [12-factor app](https://12factor.net/) with configuration stored in the Environment
-- Is a [12-factor app](https://12factor.net/) with all configuration stored in the Environment
+- Will not re-deploy as your code changes.
+You can do that manually, or use a tool like Chef or Ansible.

 ## Repository Configuration